aryandhr/Autonomous-Trains-Object-Detection/README.md

 python run_live.py
 ```

 It should automatically access your webcam and parse through until you hit 'q' to end the stream and code.
 Note that unless you magically have a set of rails that works with our algorithm, it won't do a good job (if any) of detecting your distance.
 However, it will detect objects within the frame.
-The primary purpose of this code is to prove that our program works with live video and to show off our project with a live demo at the presentation day.
+The primary purpose of this code is to prove that our program works with live video and to show off our project with a live demo for presentation to community partners.

 # Figure Generation